 Handicap vs. handicapped

-Handicap is a noun meaning (1) an advantage or penalty imposed to make a race or contest fair, (2) a hindrance, and (3) a physical or mental disability.
+Handicap is a noun referring to (1) an advantage or penalty imposed to make a race or contest fair, (2) a hindrance, and (3) a physical or mental disability.
 It’s also a verb meaning (1) to assign handicaps, and (2) to impede.
-For describing a person or group, handicapped is the grammatically correct word.
+The adjective commonly used to describe people and groups with disabilities is handicapped.

 Examples